-When I think of all this, I see nothing painful or disagreeable in the subject of Christ's cross.
+Reader, when I think of all this, I see nothing painful or disagreeable in the subject of Christ's cross.
 On the contrary, I see in it wisdom and power, peace and hope, joy and gladness, comfort and consolation.
 The more I keep the cross in my mind's eye, the more fulness I seem to discern in it.
 The longer I dwell on the cross in my thoughts, the more I am satisfied that there is more to be learned at the foot of the cross than anywhere else in the world.

-(a) Would I know the length and breadth of God the Father's love towards a sinful world?
+Would I know the length and breadth of God the Father's love towards a sinful world?
 Where shall I see it most displayed?
-Shall I look at His glorious sun, shining down daily on the unthankful and evil?
-Shall I look at seed-time and harvest, returning in regular yearly succession?
+Shall I look at His glorious sun shining down daily on the unthankful and evil?
+Shall I look at seed-time and harvest returning in regular yearly succession?
 Oh, no!
 I can find a stronger proof of love than anything of this sort.
 I look at the cross of Christ.
-I see in it not the cause of the Fathers love, but the effect.
-There I see that God so loved this wicked world, that He gave His only begotten Son,-gave Him to suffer and die,-that "whosoever believeth in Him should not perish, but have eternal life."
-(John iii.
-16.)
-I know that the Father loves us, because He did not withhold from us His Son, His only Son.
-I might sometimes fancy that God the Father is too high and holy to care for such miserable, corrupt creatures as we are!
-But I cannot, must not, dare not think it, when I look at the cross of Christ.
+I see in it not the cause of the Father's love, but the effect.
+There I see that God so loved this wicked world, that He gave His only begotten Son,-gave

-^{ &}quot;In Christ's humiliation stands our exaltation; in His weakness stands our strength; in His ignominy our glory; in His death our life." -Cudworth.
+\ &quot;In Christ's humiliation stands our exaltation; in his weakness stands our strength; in his ignominy our glory; in his death our life."-Cudworth.
 1613.

-[&]quot;The eye of faith regards Christ sitting on the summit of the cross as in a triumphal chariot; the devil bound to the lowest part of the same cross, and trodden under the feet of Christ."-Bishop Davenant on Colossians.
+&quot;The eye of faith regards Christ sitting on the summit of the cross, as in a triumphal chariot; the devil bound to the lowest part of the same cross, and trodden under the feet of Christ."-Bishop Davenant on Colossians.
 1627.